 On December 5, 2019, the IRS released the 2020 version of the W-4 form.
 This new form looks significantly different than the W-4 forms of the past, due to the federal tax law changes that took place in 2018, which may lead to some questions from employees.

-Existing clients of Helpside will notice that the Federal Tax Withholding section in the Helpside Employee Portal will be updated to reflect these changes to the W-4 form after the first of the year.
+Existing clients of Helpside will notice that the Federal Tax Withholding section in the Helpside Tools website will be updated to reflect these changes to the W-4 form after the first of the year.

 What has changed:

 The first thing most people will notice is that employees no longer list a number of exemptions on the W-4 form.
 Instead, employees complete their personal information and then answer a number of optional questions that are designed to better determine an employee’s tax liability.

 There five steps for employees to complete in the new W-4 form outlined below.
 We also created a video that outlines these steps.

 Step 1: This section is required for all employees.
 Here employees will fill out personal information such as name, social security number, address, and tax filing status.

 Step 2: This section is optional.
 Employees can use it to more accurately determine their tax liability if they have multiple jobs or if they are married filing jointly and their spouse also works.